Fincer/dxvk-wine-autobuilder/README.md

 system-wide `winetricks` executable (`/usr/bin/winetricks`) is required for this command.

-### Uninstall temporary development packages (Debian/Ubuntu/Mint):
+### Manually uninstall temporary development packages (Debian/Ubuntu/Mint):

 Development packages can take extra space on your system so you may find useful to uninstall them.
-This package comes with `debian_devpkgremoval.sh` script which is targeted for that purpose.
-It uninstalls majority of Wine-Staging (Git), meson & glslang buildtime dependencies which may not be longer required.
+The script provides an automatic method for that but you can still use additional `debian_cleanup_devpkgs.sh` script which is targeted for uninstalling build time dependencies manually.
+The script uninstalls majority of Wine-Staging (Git), meson & glslang buildtime dependencies which may not be longer required.
+Be aware that while running the script, it doesn't consider if you need a development package for any other package compilation process (out of scope of Wine/DXVK)!

-To use `debian_devpkgremoval.sh`, simply run:
+To use `debian_cleanup_devpkgs.sh`, simply run:

 ```
-bash debian_devpkgremoval.sh
+bash debian_cleanup_devpkgs.sh
 ```

 ---------------------------